svenssonjoel/Emacs-Bencher/README.md

   * Add functionality to repeat a benchmark N times (give the user data from each run in the CSV).
   * Potentially the .bench file can specify a fold operation over the N repeats of each benchmark run.
   * Add checking of success/failure code when "shelling" out to run benchmarked executable.
 Maybe add a retry counter and a max-retries number.
-  * The benchmark output should go to a temp buffer (one per "run") for tag parsing.
+  * DONE: The benchmark output should go to a temp buffer (one per "run") for tag parsing.
 Rather than using process-filters.
   * Add functionality for running the benchmarks on a remote machine via emacs deamon.